What is acupuncture?

 At our practice, acupuncture is often used in combination with other TCM treatments like cupping, moxibusition, tuina (Chinese massage) and dietary and herbal advice.

 What does it feel like to be needled?

 When acupuncture needles are inserted correctly there is little or no sensation, however your practitioner will usually manipulate the needle, once it is in, to elicit a sensation called de qi.
 This will be felt by both the practitioner and the person being needled.
 The sensation differs depending on the area of the body.
 It is often described as a distending, radiating sensation.
 If it there is a prolonged sharp or painful sensation, you should let your practitioner know, as this is usually incorrect.

 Will acupuncture help me?

-Clients often seek acupuncture for pain relief, whether from injury (Claire is a ACC accredited provider), or a chronic condition.
+Clients often seek acupuncture for pain relief, whether from injury, or a chronic condition.
 Claire offers acupuncture to those experiencing: